eonx-com/easy-monorepo/packages/EasyStandard/docs/services/sniffs.md

 ```

 ##### [\EonX\EasyStandard\Sniffs\ControlStructures\NoNotOperatorSniff][8]
-Strict comparison operator should be used instead NOT operator.
+A strict comparison operator must be used instead of a NOT operator.
 ```php
 // incorrect
 $a = (bool)\random_int(0, 1);